FBast/fvtt-module-connected-permission/README.md

 ## Compatibility

-- Foundry VTT v11 and v12.
+- Foundry VTT v13 and lower.
 - Does not override core behaviors – compatible with most systems and modules.

 ## License